Julie Weiss

 Julie Weiss is an American costume designer.
-She has received various accolades, including two Emmy Awards and two Costume Designers Guild Awards, in addition to nominations for two Academy Awards, a BAFTA Award, and a Tony Award.
-Weiss was awarded the CDG Career Achievement Award in 2011.
+She has received various accolades, including two Costume Designers Guild Awards and two Emmy Awards, in addition to nominations for two Academy Awards, a BAFTA Award, and a Tony Award.
+She was honored with the Costume Designers Guild Career Achievement Award in 2011.

 On stage, Weiss created costumes for many Broadway productions.
-She received the Tony Award for Best Costume Design nomination for original Broadway production of the Bernard Pomerance play The Elephant Man (1979).
+She received the Tony Award for Best Costume Design nomination for the original Broadway production of the Bernard Pomerance play The Elephant Man (1979).